directive − RWP*Load Simulator directives

 $ora01013:stop

-Normally, ctrl-c leads to a controlled stop of the executing rwloadsim process although the exact details of how clean-up is done cannot by guaranteed.
+Normally, ctrl-c leads to a controlled stop of the executing rwloadsim process although the exact details of how clean-up is done cannot be guaranteed.
 If you want rwloadsim to continue after receiving an ORA-01013, use the first directive.
 The second, which is the default, undoes this.

 $bindoffset:0